mikeirvine/Capstone-Equipment-Rental/README.md

 |MLP      |     12.19  |
 |Same Month Avg      |     11.19  |

 After talking to the company, I learned that the same month of the prior year is likely the best predictor of current month demand.
 A correlation matrix (see below) proved this.
 The same month feature have the highest correlation to the target variable.
+The lasso model confirms this as well as it zeroed out almost every feature except for the same month average units rented.

 An interesting finding though is that daily / weekly rentals, and prior month avg price are negatively correlated to units rented, meaning they may drive demand lower.

 |Feature       |          Correlation    |
 |--------------|-------------------------|